Government of India Plans to Borrow Rs 7.5 Lakh Crore in the first half of FY25

 • This borrowing will be conducted through dated securities, including the issuance of Sovereign Green Bonds (SGrBs) amounting to Rs 12,000 crore, with the introduction of a new 15-year tenor security.

-• The government will continue to manage its securities to ensure a smooth redemption profile and retains the right to exercise the greenshoe option for additional subscriptions.
+• The government will continue to manage its securities to ensure a smooth redemption profile.
+Retain the right to exercise the greenshoe option for additional subscriptions.

-• Weekly borrowing through Treasury Bills in the first quarter of FY 2024-25 is expected to be Rs 27,000 crore for the initial seven auctions, with a net borrowing of Rs (-)3,000 crore during the quarter.
+• In the first quarter of FY 2024-25, the government plans to borrow Rs 27,000 crore weekly.
+Through Treasury Bills for the initial seven auctions, with a net borrowing of Rs (-)3,000 crore for the quarter.